 Conceptualizing interdependence and recognizing it in practice can be challenging for anyone who idolizes independence.
 Interdependence is often conflated with negative notions of human weakness or indulgence, or it is simply dismissed as relevant only to people who are very young or advanced in age, the times in our lives when we depend heavily on other human beings to support us.
 And yet no society thrives solely on the skills of its hunters and warriors.
 No society is sustained through only one kind of contribution.
 All societies thrive when systems of interdependent skills are manifested in economies that include different types of novices and masters.
 Interdependence is about matching these complementary skills together and balancing mutual contributions in diverse forms of value exchanges.

 People with professions that focus on human relationships, such as educators, sociologists, and personal assistants, often develop a mastery of interdependence as a matter of practice.
 Interdependence is also a necessary practice for many members of marginalized communities, where collective creativity and resourcefulness are matters of survival when confronted with lack of access to social power and resources.
 Interdependence can be important for people who employ human assistants and assistive technologies.
 For people with disabilities, working closely with personal assistants can be a vital aspect of daily life.

-Because many aspects of society are designed taking for granted the myth of people as socially independent, members of excluded communities often face the greatest physical, cognitive, and social mismatches when interacting with these touchpoints.
+Because many societies assume all people are socially independent, members of excluded communities often face the greatest physical, cognitive, and social mismatches when interacting with these touchpoints.
 The myth of social independence not only limits who can participate in the system, but also who can contribute to the evolution of that system through design, enabling a self-reinforcing loop of omitting people who could have the greatest expertise in how interdependence enables flourishing.